JordiTi/int2019/README.md

 From a path containing data and a path to the gti file, creates a power spectrum using WritePowerspectrum.sh.

 getgtipath():\
-Returns the gtipath if gtipath is in the folder of the object.
+Returns the gtipath if gti file is in the folder of the object.

 main():\
 From the path to all neutron star/black hole data, return powerspectra form files with the right mode and time